Ken Traill: Bradford Northern

 He left Bradford Northern having played 315 matches for the Bradford Northern in ten seasons, scoring 37 tries and kicking three goals.

 Halifax

-He joined Halifax for the 1955-56 season.
+He joined Halifax for the 1955–56 season.
 His last match was against Wakefield Trinity.

 Wakefield Trinity

 In 1957 Triall moved again, joining Wakefield Trinity.
 He was appointed as the player-coach the following year.

-He was selected for Yorkshire County XIII during the 1958-59 season.
-That year he was the player-coach during Wakefield Trinity's 20–24 defeat by Leeds in the 1958–59 Yorkshire Cup Final during the 1958–59 season at Odsal Stadium, Bradford on Saturday 18 October 1958.
+He was the player-coach during Wakefield Trinity's 20–24 defeat by Leeds in the 1958–59 Yorkshire Cup Final during the 1958–59 season at Odsal Stadium, Bradford on Saturday 18 October 1958.

+Representative honours

+Traill was first selected for England in 1949, playing against France.